86114 Communication and Construction: Material Futures

 Description

-This subject builds on two semesters of learning in the Interior Architecture degree and is one of the key skill-based, communication and construction documentation subjects in the Interior Architecture curriculum.
-86114 Communication and Construction: Material Futures is a milestone in bolstering learning in technical, graphic and construction representation techniques and developing an understanding of materials, structure, digital fabrication and modes of assembly.
+This subject builds on the previous two semesters of learning in the Interior Architecture degree.
+It is one of the key skill-based communication and construction subjects in the Interior Architecture curriculum.
+86114 Communication and Construction: Material Futures is a milestone in bolstering learning in technical, graphic and construction representation techniques and developing an understanding of materials, structure, digital fabrication, and modes of assembly and representation.

 Detailed subject description.